 A white-label manufacturer makes large amounts of generic product, then sells it to individual retailers.
 Each retailer sells those products to consumers under a brand name.

-In other words, private-label product lines are unique and sold exclusively through a single retailer (think: Costco’s Kirkland Signature or Amazon’s Basics range).
+In other words, private-label product lines are unique and sold exclusively through a single retailer (think: Costco’s Kirkland Signature or Amazon’s Amazon Basics collection).
 White-label products are generic and sold under the brands of multiple retailers.

 5 benefits of private labeling